mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 Two aspects that you will want to think about are:
 	- How many alternatives are you presenting?
-	- Is the standard stimulus the smallests of the comparisons?
+	- Is the standard stimulus the smallest of the comparisons?

 One modification of the standard acquisition procedure could be to present only one stimulus per trial.
 The observers might then have to indicate whether the target stimulus was presented or not (typically called yes-no task).If your standard is in the middle of the stimulus intensities you will have to change your approach.
-For example, in the example (ADD LINK) the stimulus intensities of the test stimulus vary symmetrically around the standard intensity.
+For example, in the discrimination example (ADD LINK) the stimulus intensities of the test stimulus vary symmetrically around the standard intensity.
 In this case you have to adjust 'nafc'.
 In all these experiments we will record which response an observer chose and we will then fit the number of "stimulus present", "stimulus left", "stimulus longer" responses (or whatever is suitable in the present context).
 We will summarize these designs as "yes-no